BusinessCategory

 For an ecommerce business, the personal protection offered by setting up a corporation is an enormous benefit.

-If you plan to someday sell shares in your ecommerce business, you’ll need to structure as a corporation.
+If you plan to sell shares in your ecommerce business someday, you’ll need to structure as a corporation.
 The downside includes required filing fees, deadlines, bylaws and annual corporate meetings, but the personal protection from lawsuits and more can be worth it.

 Limited liability companies (LLCs)

-LLCs that choose to be taxed as an S Corp do so to be taxed as a pass-through tax structure and to avoid the double taxation of a C Corp.
+Ecommerce LLCs that choose to be taxed as an S corp do so to be taxed as a pass-through tax structure and to avoid the double taxation of a C corp.

-If you don’t intend to seek investment money for your ecommerce business but do want asset protection, flexible management requirements and tax choices, an LLC can be a strong choice.
+If you don’t intend to seek investment money for your ecommerce business but do want asset protection, flexible management requirements, and tax choices, forming an LLC can be a strong choice.

 There are a few reasons for switching entities once you’ve started your ecommerce business.